 The E.A.T.
 Project Delivers Results

-The bronze-coloured Organic Cuisine Label now adorns the Herning bakery, Aroma.
-This is just one of many steps toward a greener future for Destination Herning.
+The bronze-coloured Organic Cuisine Label now graces Aroma, a bakery in Herning.
+This is just one of many steps towards a greener future for Destination Herning.

 Project Activities

 The E.A.T.
-Project is working on multiple fronts to promote sustainability in Herning's professional kitchens:
+Project is tackling sustainability on multiple fronts in Herning's professional kitchens:

 The Organic Cuisine Label in Herning

-In May 2024, approximately 3,500 dining establishments in Denmark had earned the Organic Cuisine Label.
+In May 2024, around 3,500 dining establishments in Denmark held the Organic Cuisine Label.
 Of these, only 7% were found in hotels, restaurants, and cafés, while the rest were in public kitchens.

 The Starting Point

-Before the collaboration with Aroma Herning began, representatives from Aroma and Bæredygtig Herning held an initial meeting to align expectations and determine how the representative destination intern could contribute.
+Before collaborating with Aroma Herning, representatives from Aroma and Bæredygtig Herning held an initial meeting to align expectations and determine how the destination intern could contribute.
 Before the meeting, it was emphasized that Marie would benefit from applying for the Organic Cuisine Label, as Aroma already sourced many organic items.
 The meeting concluded with an agreement that Ellen would assist with the application process and communication about the project.

 Practical Guide

-For many in the hospitality industry, the application process for the Organic Cuisine Label can often seem complicated and overwhelming.
-To simplify this, we developed a practical guide that gave Aroma Herning a clear overview of the process steps.
+For many in the hospitality industry, applying for the Organic Cuisine Label can seem complicated and overwhelming.
+To simplify this, a practical guide was developed to give Aroma Herning a clear overview of the process steps.
 With this help, they successfully navigated the application process and earned the Organic Cuisine Label in bronze on their first attempt.

 Establishing a Before-During-After Application Process

-Next, they set the period to be reviewed by noting the start date and counting three months back.
-Invoices from this period were collected, downloaded, and organized in a systematic folder structure.
-This provided a structured overview, which allowed for their inclusion in the representative Excel sheet used.
+They set the review period by noting the start date and counting three months back.
+Invoices from this period were collected, downloaded, and organized into a structured folder system.
+This provided a clear overview, allowing for their inclusion in the representative Excel sheet.

 One benefit of this invoice collection was that Marie gained better insight into her purchasing history.
-In collaboration with Bæredygtig Herning, she identified potentially less optimal patterns in her purchasing habits.
-These could include frequent purchases of dry goods that could instead be bought in larger quantities, reducing delivery and environmental costs, and ultimately contributing to healthier growth on the bottom line.
+In collaboration with Bæredygtig Herning, she identified potentially less optimal purchasing patterns, such as frequent purchases of dry goods that could be bought in larger quantities to reduce delivery and environmental costs, ultimately contributing to healthier growth on the bottom line.

 Summary of E.A.T.
 Project Results

 The E.A.T.
 Project has been a central driving force in promoting sustainability within the food and tourism industries in the Herning area.
-By offering a wide range of initiatives, from sustainability assessments through the E.A.T.
-Index to practical collaborations via supplier partnerships, the project has created a platform where hotels, restaurants, and canteens can measure, improve, and strengthen their sustainable practices.
+By offering a range of initiatives – from sustainability assessments via the E.A.T.
+Index to practical collaborations through supplier partnerships – the project has created a platform for hotels, restaurants, and canteens to measure, improve, and strengthen their sustainable practices.

 The E.A.T.
-Index has provided businesses with a structured way to evaluate their sustainability efforts, compare themselves to others, and identify areas for improvement.
-This has offered participants valuable insights into their work while contributing to an overarching understanding of the destination’s sustainable activities.
+Index has given businesses a structured way to evaluate their sustainability efforts, compare themselves to others, and identify areas for improvement.
+This has provided participants with valuable insights while contributing to an overarching understanding of the destination's sustainable activities.

-The Supplier Collaboration has created direct connections between local food producers and stakeholders in the food sector, ensuring shorter supply chains, and fresh ingredients, and strengthened local economies.
+Supplier Collaboration has created direct connections between local food producers and stakeholders in the food sector, ensuring shorter supply chains, fresher ingredients, and a strengthened local economy.

-Through E.A.T. guidance, the project has helped businesses tailor their sustainable initiatives, providing a personalized starting point for implementing new solutions and improving daily operations.
-Practical masterclasses allowed stakeholders to dive into specific topics, such as incorporating legumes into menus and achieving tangible and concrete results in their food offerings.
+Through E.A.T. guidance, the project has helped businesses tailor their sustainability initiatives, providing personalized starting points for implementing new solutions and improving daily operations.
+Practical masterclasses allowed stakeholders to dive into specific topics, such as incorporating legumes into menus, and achieving tangible, concrete results in their food offerings.

 Overall, the E.A.T.
-Project has not only promoted sustainability but has also catalyzed broader change in the Herning area.
-The project has equipped businesses with the necessary tools, insights, and collaboration opportunities to develop in a more sustainable direction.
-It has fostered a culture where sustainability has become an integral part of both business strategies and the broader narrative of the destination, promising a bright future for growth and development.
+Project has not only promoted sustainability but also catalyzed broader change in the Herning area.
+The project has equipped businesses with the necessary tools, insights, and collaboration opportunities to move towards a more sustainable direction.
+It has fostered a culture where sustainability is integral to both business strategies and the broader narrative of the destination, promising a bright future for growth and development.